Mjz86/String/README.md

-  this wouldn't need lifetime knowledge, so it would be for intermediate users . even if they never use the unsafe stack buffer directly. this is like the game industry's sso strategy, but with minimal code bloat, as a bonus, you can seamlessly pass this around without lifetime issues ( the is_sharable flag disables cow for the private sso buffer, so no dangling references) it can be converted to other wrappers of different sizes and to the string itself . also , if you remember, from the copy construction section, we would de-share automatically for these strings , essentially,
+  this wouldn't need lifetime knowledge, so it would be for intermediate users . even if they never use the unsafe stack buffer directly. this is like the game industry's sso strategy, but with minimal code bloat, as a bonus, you can seamlessly pass this around without lifetime issues ( the !is_sharable flag disables cow for the private sso buffer, so no dangling references) it can be converted to other wrappers of different sizes and to the string itself . also , if you remember, from the copy construction section, we would de-share automatically for these strings , essentially,